 I’ve been single now for what feels like an eternity, but is in actuality about four years.
 Through those four post divorce years, I’ve dated casually, seriously, taken long breaks from dating, paid for eharmony, signed up for Match, downloaded and deleted and downloaded and deleted Tinder, and been on more than a few really horrible dates.

 And I’ve heard it all.
 Every “how we met and fell in love” story.
 Every dirty detail of first dates turned marriages, bad dates, awful dates, divorces and remarriages.
-Every bit of advice, every cliche.
-My eye has twitched at dinner dates with groups of well meaning married friends who gently rub my arm and tell me that there’s someone out there for everyone.
+Every bit of advice, every cliche, tried each of the interracial dating sites and my eye has twitched at dinner dates with groups of well meaning married friends who gently rub my arm and tell me that there’s someone out there for everyone.

 I get it.
 You’re trying to be helpful.
 You’re trying to be reassuring.
 But some of this is just getting really, really old.
 And so I present to you my list of 5 things to stop saying to your single friends, right now: